Floof2133/TouchOS/README.md

 ## Contact

 Found a bug?
 That's probably a feature.
 Want to help?
-We need therapy.
+I need therapy.
 Have questions?
 So do I.

 ---